cjumel/dotfiles/README.md

 - [Karabiner-Elements](/.config/karabiner/), an (essential) keyboard remapper
 - [WezTerm](/.config/wezterm/), a terminal with plenty of features and very customizable
 - [Vimium](/.config/vimium/), a web browser extension for Vim motions
-- [IdeaVim](/.config/ideavim/), a plugin for Vim motions in JetBrains IDEA

 As for the terminal tools, which should be installed on whatever machine I'm working on to be usable, are: